-A series of questions about unmet needs for health care during the last 12 months now begins.
+The next series of questions is about unmet needs for health care during the last 12 months.
 The informant is asked these questions about him or herself first, and then about the randomly-selected child (if applicable).
 Other adults in the family unit (if any) are asked these questions directly in the self-response module.